 Education requirements for new advisors mean they must have a Bachelor’s degree at a minimum, and then complete a professional year that culminates in a 3 and ½ hour exam on professional and ethical practices in the financial industry that they must pass.

-Those already working in the industry will also have to meet all of these professional standards, with the test to happen by the end of this year, and the educational standards by the end of 2025.
+Those already working in the industry will also have to meet all of these professional and educational standards by the end of 2025.

 All Yield advisers already meet all these requirements.